|PLEASE NOTE: |

 Click Here for Sample #3

 Levels 1-4 concentrates on simpler rhythms.
 Includes rhythm exercises with voice answer allowing you to do this rhythm ear training anywhere along with rhythm exercises requiring a written answer on music staff paper.
-Level 1 is recommended starting place for beginners but if you also want to apply these rhythms using the direct application recommendations found in the Rhythm Ear Training book, this bundle is useful for all musicians.
+Level 1 is the recommended starting place for beginners but if you also want to apply these rhythms using the direct application recommendations found in the Rhythm Ear Training book, this bundle is useful for all musicians.

 Concentrates on the following rhythms: